Note (1). Somatic Psychotherapy is sometimes referred to as Body Psychotherapy, Body-centered Psychotherapy or Body-inclusive Psychotherapy.

 - Biosynthesis, meaning the integration of life, founded in London by David Boadella who later moved to Zurich in Switzerland.

 There are other schools that developed later, as well as the school of orgonomy which claims to be the only school of therapy that has remained true to Reich.
-I can find no scientific basis for this claim.
+I can find no basis for this claim.

 “It’s all in the pulsation”